podio/podio-dotnet/items/index.md

 {% endhighlight %}

 ### Modifying items
 Updating items are handled exactly the same way as creating items.
-The only diffrence is you need to set the `ItemId` property of `Item` object.
+The only difference is you need to set the `ItemId` property of `Item` object.
 Values will only be updated for fields included.
-If you need to remove the value from a field, just initialize the field, dont set the value.
-Here is an example.
-This will update the value of textfield 'title' and empty the value of date field 'deadline-date' :
+If you need to remove the value from a field, just initialize the field and dont set the value.
+This will update the value of textfield ‘title’ and empty the value of date field ‘deadline-date’.
+Here is an example:

 {% highlight csharp startinline %}
 Item itemToUpdate = new Item();